Kaustubhw20/CodeClauseInternship_Project2/README.md

- Features
+ Features in this music player are as follows:

-- Listen to songs on the app
+1-Listen to songs on the app
-- Light/dark mode toggle
+2-Light/dark mode toggle
-- Responsive Design
+3-Responsive Design
-- Fullscreen mode
+4-Fullscreen mode
-- Music Player
+5-Music Player
-- Search Top Charts
+6-Search Top Charts
-- Selection Music by genre
+7-Selection Music by genre
-- Access the song's lyrics
+8-Access the song's lyrics
-- Access the artist's page
+9-Access the artist's page
-- User-friendly interface and visually pleasing design.
+10-User-friendly interface and visually pleasing design.
-- Access to a vast music library through RapidAPI.
+11-Access to a vast music library through RapidAPI.
-- Streamlined state management with Redux Toolkit.
+12-Streamlined state management with Redux Toolkit.

-Technologies used
+Technologies used in this music player are as follows:-

-- Create React App
+1-Create React App
-- TailwindCss
+2-TailwindCss
-- Redux Toolkit
+3-Redux Toolkit
-- Rapid API
+4-Rapid API
-- GitHub-Page
-- React-Router
+5-GitHub-Page
+6-React-Router
-- Custom Hooks
+7-Custom Hooks
-- React tooltip
-- React Icon
-- lazy loading
-- Image loading